-You may have heard the term intervention before, whether it’s the T.V. show or a word used casually amongst friends when they want to tell a loved one something important.
-The key thing to know here is an intervention should not be thought of as something casual.
+You may have heard the term “intervention” before, whether it’s referencing the reality TV show or used casually among friends when they want to tell a loved one something important.
+The most important thing to know about an alcohol intervention is that it should not be something casual.

-An intervention is a tool used to help those who are suffering from an alcohol or drug addiction.
-It can be the doorway to a new life for someone in need.
-And if you haven’t heard the word intervention before, I’m going to tell you everything you need to know about alcohol interventions.
+An intervention is a tool used to help those suffering from an alcohol or drug addiction, and it can be the doorway to a new life for someone in need.

-An intervention is a planned meeting.
-The meeting is generally planned by family, friends, and loved ones of someone who has an alcohol addiction or dependence.
-The person’s addiction has affected their life and the lives of their loved ones in a negative way.
-An intervention is an opportunity to express concerns about the health and well-being of your loved one who has an alcohol addiction.
-During the intervention, the goal is to get your friend or family member to attend a detox or addiction treatment program, or at the very least, to see a doctor or a therapist about their alcohol issues.
+An intervention is a planned meeting generally arranged by family, friends and loved ones of someone with an alcohol addiction or dependence.
+By the time family and friends feel compelled to conduct an intervention, a person’s addiction has affected their life and the lives of their loved ones in a negative way.
+The intervention offers an opportunity to discuss concerns regarding the person’s health and well-being.
+During the intervention, the goal is to get your friend or family member to attend a detox or addiction treatment program or, at the very least, see a doctor or a therapist about their alcohol issues.

-In an intervention, you’ll have the chance to express your concerns about the alcohol issues of your loved one.
-You’ll be asking them to accept that they have an issue with alcohol and to address this issue with treatment.
-Not only will you be able to talk about the negative impact their addiction has had on your life, but you’ll also be able to suggest a course of action for treatment and present your loved one with a set of personal consequences (often called a bottom line) if they choose not to get help.
+During an intervention, you’ll have the chance to express your concerns about the alcohol issues of your loved one.
+You’ll be asking them to accept that they have an issue with alcohol and need to address this issue with treatment.
+Not only can you talk about the negative impact their addiction has had on your life, but you can also suggest a course of action for treatment and present your loved one with a set of personal consequences (often called a bottom line) if they choose not to get help.

 The most important thing to remember is that your friend or family member is in pain and needs help if they want to live and get well.
-The ultimate goal of the intervention should be to help them get the help they require and deserve.
+The intervention’s ultimate goal should be to help them get the help they require and deserve.
 Through treatment, your loved one will learn how to live a life free from alcohol and drugs.

-There are several steps involved with an alcohol intervention.
+The Johnson Model, one of the most common forms of intervention, provides strong guidelines for conducting an intervention.
+There are several steps involved.
 First, you’ll need to plan out the intervention.

 Interventions require careful thought and planning beforehand.
 The plans need to be in sync with your loved one’s needs and circumstances.
-What you tell them, how you get them there, and how to approach them are all unique depending on their situation.
-It’s important that there is a schedule with times on when you want the intervention to start and end, and the order in which the intervention attendees will speak and what they will say.
-The thought of planning something so important can be overwhelming — that’s why we recommend you get help from an intervention team or a trained medical professional.
+What you tell them, how you get them there, and how to approach them are all unique.
+It’s important that there is a scheduled time when you want the intervention to start and end, an order in which the intervention attendees will speak and what they will say.
+The thought of planning something so important can be overwhelming — that’s why we recommend you get help from an intervention team or a trained mental health professional.

-In some cases, the person who has an addiction in your life may not be ready to accept responsibility for their addiction and take the steps to get help.
+In some cases, your loved one may not be ready to accept responsibility for their addiction and take steps to get help.
 It’s important to stay patient and show your support.
-If they decide not to accept help at the intervention, they may have more information and options for help later on.
-Interventions are an excellent way to show your loved ones you care, and also to help them start their journey to recovery.
+If they decide not to accept help at the intervention, they may have more information and options for help should they choose to seek it down the road.
+Interventions are an excellent way to show your loved ones you care and help them start their journey to recovery.